Inwood Nature Preserve, New York, New York.

 In 2005 I launched a web site, The Scheherazade Project.
 The goal was to have a place that I could have a voice, explore the narrative work I began at NYU and, quite simply, begin my writing life.
 I was slow in finding my way and there were frequent rewrites, editing, misdirection.
 The web site has been rechristened and reimagined several times.
 But, looking back now, I realize that is part of the process of discovering and claiming your own voice.
 It is also part of the process of discovering and naming your own life.

 Wesley Usher is a licensed professional counselor and multi-disciplinary artist.
 Her clinical and creative work focuses on the art of narrative and how it evolves through the influence of psychology, modern technology, mythology and the expressive arts.
-She is also a recent graduate from Columbia University, completing the requirements for her Masters in Narrative Medicine.
+She is a graduatestudent at Columbia University, completing the requirements for her Masters in Narrative Medicine.

 The Studio at Dove Cottage is Usher's newest project.
 A work under development, the studio is envisioned as a community-oriented business that will offer wellness services through group work in clinical and narrative arts.